San Pedro Yeloixtlahuaca

-San Pedro Yeloixtlahuaca or Yeloixtlahuacan is a municipality in the South of the State of Puebla, is part of the Acatlán Valley at the Mixteca Baja Poblana.
+San Pedro Yeloixtlahuaca or Yeloixtlahuacan is a municipality in the south of the Mexican state of Puebla, is part of the Acatlán Valley at the Mixteca Baja Poblana.

 Its geographical coordinates are the parallels 17º 59'30 and 18º 07'18 of north latitude and the meridians 97º 58 00 and 98º 06'36 of western longitude.

 It has an area of 174.890 square kilometers that places it in place 81 with respect to the other municipalities of the State.

 The municipality borders to the north with Acatlán and San Pablo Anicano, to the south with the state of Oaxaca to the west it borders with the municipality of Petlalcingo and Chila and to the west it borders with the municipality of Guadalupe Santa Ana.

-Distance to the City of Puebla: 150 km.
+Distance to the city of Puebla: 150 km.

-In 1984 it was constituted as the free 141 municipality of the State of Puebla.
+In 1984 it was constituted as the free 141 municipality of the state of Puebla.